Previous dayMarch 31, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.8 earthquake 92 km N of Charlotte Amalie, U.S. Virgin Islands with origin time 23:40 UTC on March 31, 2026.
-This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 2 hours earlier.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+On March 31, 2026, worldwide seismic activity registered a magnitude 2.8 earthquake 92 km N of Charlotte Amalie, U.S. Virgin Islands at 23:40 UTC.
+Coming 2 hours after a magnitude 4.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 19.179°N, -64.957°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 19.179°, -64.957°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31